h0p3zZ/BScThesis/Notes/3_Notes.md

 > Naturally, tasks should be scheduled towards the beginning of the time horizon as most tasks will be knonwn rather later than sooner, which makes them easier to fit into the existing schedule.

 `horizon` is the last timeslot

+## Meeting
+Instead of current dependency use list of intervals with specific cost.

+Timeslots math description is wrong/cost is missing

+Location: math representation = list/map of possible locations

+Add horizon as global property